CodeSolutions2/quote_to_chatbot_gifts/README.md

 [Working version using the Google Gemini model] https://codesolutions2.github.io/quote_to_chatbot_gifts/gift0/index7.html

 ## In progress
-  - Make the UI more explainatory
-  - Add user credential inputs such as storage of [keys, personal text] in Google Storage
   - Add two more AI professional models (OpenAI, etc)